You are currently viewing Facilitation Case: How a Team-building workshop improved my Work at dSPACE

 Stefan: Do you use Management 3.0 and Lean Change Management practices or thinking in your company?

-And after joined your workshop last year, soon I organized an internal workshop for my members.
-There we used for example “Celebration Grid” to openly reflect on our work and results, set some goals for improvements that we tackle in this year.
+And after joining your workshop last year, soon I organized an internal workshop for my members.
+There we used for example “Celebration Grid” to openly reflect on our work and results, set some goals for improvements that we tackled in this year.
 Overall everybody’s feedback was positive for that.
 And I wanted to expand more on the Management 3.0 practices, move towards self-organization with the teams.
 Soon after started to plan the whole group’s workshop with you.

-Till now we took the workshop as a group, that got us started again with Management 3.0 and step by step it is on-going.
+Till now we took the workshop as a group, which got us started again with Management 3.0 and step by step it is on-going.
 Now I am preparing another internal meeting to collect feedback on the current experiments, adjust and plan the next steps.

 As another activity I joined an upcoming and company-wide project here in Japan, where we research and want to apply more of such modern working styles, also factoring in to keep some home office days in the future.
 This working group will start soon, and the plan is to invest quite some time and resources for further improving the work environment for everybody.
 I am sure the way of thinking of Management 3.0 combined with the Lean Change Management ideas will come in handy.